cafeibit/Hadoop-Spark-Data-Engineering/README.md

      Distributed deployment of clusters, resource and task monitoring are managed by yarn, but currently only supports coarse-grained resource allocation, including cluster and client operation modes, cluster is suitable for production, driver runs on cluster sub-nodes, with fault tolerance, client is suitable for debugging, The driver runs on the client side.

-    Describe the process by which Yarn performs a task?
+    Describe the process by which Yarn performs a task

          1) The client client submits the Application to the ResouceManager, and the ResouceManager accepts the Application and selects a node according to the cluster resource status to start the Application's task scheduler driver (ApplicationMaster)